 Considering the input and output concerns presented in part 1, we have established that the main ranking table is very informative and useful.
 It is, however, somewhat static as it does not highlight the full historical ‘behaviour’ of relevant property submarkets.

-What can bring ‘liveliness’ to the key metrics we report on, is the ability to benchmark one suburb against the others within the boundaries of a Council Area based on the filter criteria defined by the user.
-However, decision to settle on a particular suburb can be swayed when presented with the historical price movements of the suburb, which creates further context for the forecasted metrics presented so far.
+What can bring ‘liveliness’ to the key metrics we report on, is the ability to benchmark one suburb against the others within the boundaries of a Council Area.
+This can be achieved based on the same filter criteria demonstrated in part 1.
+However, in this instance the filters will be applied to list of suburbs within Camden LGA (Local Government Area) as opposed to the full list of Council Areas on the main page.

 - exorbitant growth and decline(s) or